trozler/dropzoneconfigEasy/README.md

 This repo is meant for those who wan't a quick and easy dropzone configuration without spedning too much time researching the API.

 - The configuration allows users to upload images and then directly dsiplay them in the html.
-- The readme also discusses how to remove `404 resource not found` errors in dropzone.
-This is particularly usefuel when no server-side requests are made and we only want to use dropzone for it's nice UI.

 ## How to run